Gulf Petrochem plans to set up trading and bunkering desk in Singapore before end of year

 In India, the company is looking to increase its space to 1 million cubic meters in the next five years.
 Both clean and dirty products will be stored in all the new storage facilities.

 "Wherever we go from here (in terms of trading and storage), it will be just about grabbing more and more.
-We're in a fast developing phase," Sisaudia said.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+We're in a fast developing phase," Sisaudia said.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.